-The organization had struggled to provide service and support at the scale required by their customers and as a result was suffering reputational damage.
-Additionally, this organization had a manual and time-consuming mechanism for aggregating data and identifying trends impacting their customers.
-As a result, the organization was slow to respond to market needs.
+The organisation had struggled to provide service and support at the scale required by their customers and as a result was suffering reputational damage.
+Additionally, this organisation had a manual and time-consuming mechanism for aggregating data and identifying trends impacting their customers.
+As a result, the organisation was slow to respond to market needs.

 The solutions were shaped, developed and landed in the business by the business functions themselves (with our support).
-However, technology teams, other business areas and support functions were all part of the cross-organizational approach, encompassing vision, strategy, idea creation and experimentation, ensuring a real impact to the organization and its customers.
+However, technology teams, other business areas and support functions were all part of the cross-organisational approach, encompassing vision, strategy, idea creation and experimentation, ensuring a real impact to the organisation and its customers.